 Welcome to WritingForResults.net.
-This site is a free resource that serves all who prepare briefings — briefings for anyone from colleagues and supervisors right up to cabinet ministers and senior executives.
-You will find 312 pages of guidance here and over 260 templates (each in MS Word and WordPerfect) for briefing notes, briefing books, memos and letters.
+This site is a free resource that serves all who prepare briefing notes and briefing books — briefings for anyone from colleagues and supervisors right up to senior executives and cabinet ministers.
+You will find over 390 pages of guidance here and 274 templates (each in MS Word and WordPerfect) for briefing notes, briefing books, memos and letters.

 If you have not already done so, please review the WritingForResults.net User Agreement.
 By accessing this site, you agree to comply with it.